rockerBOO/lora-inspector/README.md

 safetensors
 ```

+Can install them one of the following:

+- `pip install torch safetensors`,
+- make/use with a venv/conda
-Can install them using `pip install torch safetensors`, make a venv/conda with them, or add this script to your training directory (to access the dependencies).
+- add this script to your training directory (to access the dependencies).

 ## Usage